All of our plans protect from severe financial hardship resulting from medical costs, but they have many different options and features.

 - Can I have other health coverage in addition to my HDHP?

 Yes, but to open and contribute to an HSA you cannot be covered by any plan other than eligible HDHPs, except for:

 - Hospital Insurance Plan (HIP)-type coverage or disease-specific coverage

 - Who can open and contribute to an HSA?

 You must be covered by an eligible HDHP to open or contribute to an HSA.

 An HSA is an individual account; you cannot open a jointly-held HSA.
 Multiple adults covered under a family plan may each open an HSA, but the collective total of both accounts may not exceed the family contribution maximum.
-For 2012 the family contribution maximum is $6,250.
 Note: Although HSAs are individual accounts, the funds in the HSA can be used for your spouse, yourself or a dependent's eligible medical expenses.